 They are also required to consult with their members to identify the priorities to be delivered over the five-year term and to produce an appropriate business plan.

 In regards of the Our Bury St Edmunds BID, it was created on 1st April 2010 and was successfully returned for its third 5-year term (when the ballot result was announced on the 29th November 2019), which commenced on 1st April 2020.

 Of those businesses who voted in the most recent ballot, 123 (84%) asked the BID to continue and this was the highest level of support received at the 3 ballots over the past 10 years.

-In regards of the Our Bury St Edmunds BID, the geographical area that is covered is see here.
+In regards of the Our Bury St Edmunds BID, the geographical area that is covered can be seen here.
 Businesses with a rateable value of over £10,000 are required to pay 2% of the rateable value of their business premises a year, as their membership fee.
 Businesses below this £10,000 threshold can ask to join the BID as a voluntary member, where the annual cost is £200.

-As you can see there are 4 main objectives to be delivered and the activity of the BID team (3 employees) will focussed upon Enhancing the Visitor Experience, Marketing the town and our businesses, Improving the trading environment and Making our town greener.
+As you can see there are 4 main objectives to be delivered and the activity of the BID team (3 employees) will focus upon Enhancing the Visitor Experience, Marketing the town and our businesses, Improving the trading environment, and Making our town greener.